Exercise and the brain with Dr. Kelly McGonigal

 The benefits of physical exercise

-Let’s talk benefits: exercise changes your brain in ways that make you more resilient to stress, trauma, depression, anxiety, and age-related changes like Alzheimer’s, Parkinson’s, and cognitive decline.
+Let’s talk benefits: exercise changes your brain in ways that make you more resilient to poor mental health and age-related illnesses.

 Exercise not only triggers the release of feel-good chemicals like dopamine, serotonin, norepinephrine, and endorphins, but it also impacts the structure of your brain, making you more sensitive to joy, pleasure, and positive motivation.